Sunny days are here again! Here is a list of great family fun summer activities in and around Saskatoon to keep the kids entertained all summer.

 - A memorable day is one day you spend with your family and friends.
 Plan an outing to the Meewasin Valley.

 - Families, get ready to be entertained and spellbound with Wheatland Express‘ featured entertainers!
-Riders will experience the exhilaration of the train trip, and explore the length of rail-cars meeting a few interesting characters along the way!
-Check the website for tour dates.
+Riders will experience the exhilaration of the train trip, and explore the length of rail-cars, meeting a few interesting characters along the way!

 - If you are up to a 4 h drive, head to the town of Ogema for a rail excursion along Southern Saskatchewan.
 Your journey takes place in a renovated passenger car.
 Not only can you experience the beauty of the prairies, but also have a most entertaining and memorable day.
-Enjoy a pioneer meal, experience the market, be started by the robbery all the while peaking into the heritage of an old town.
+Enjoy a pioneer meal, experience the market, and be startled by the robbery, all the while peeking into the heritage of an old town.
 Southern Prairie Railway.

-- Located 1.5 h north-west of Saskatoon is the Fort Battleford National Historic Site.
+- Located 1.5 hours north-west of Saskatoon is the Fort Battleford National Historic Site.
 Watch soldiers in scarlet serge march.
-Learn about life in Fort Battleford in the 1800s, hear stories of early settlers and First Nations and the North-West Mounted Police.
-Enjoy disc golf, go on a self-guided audio tour.
+Learn about life in Fort Battleford in the 1800s, and hear stories of early settlers and First Nations, and the North-West Mounted Police.
+Enjoy disc golf,and go on a self-guided audio tour.

-- Who wants to spend a sunny day inside the house.
-Head to Pike Lake Provincial Park to enjoy its beach, the nature trail, and have fun.
+- Who wants to spend a sunny day inside the house?
+Head to Pike Lake Provincial Park to enjoy its beach and the nature trail, and have fun.

 - Journey back in time to the 1910s to meet the Worthys family.
-Drop in at the newspaper office, and later at the dentist’s office at the Boom town.
+Drop in at the newspaper office, and later at the dentist’s office in Boomtown.
 Learn about the suffrage movement and the two women who influenced it.
-Also visit the Saskatchewan Agricultural Hall of Fame located on the upper level of the Western Development Museum.
+Also, visit the Saskatchewan Agricultural Hall of Fame located on the upper level of the Western Development Museum.

 View this post on Instagram - Great Blue Heron Provincial Park is well known for its beautiful hiking trails.
 Why not head there to enjoy one?